-We have previously seen the VQL Event Queries are simply VQL queries that never terminate, generating a row for each event that occurs.
+We have previously seen how VQL Event Queries are simply VQL queries that never terminate, generating a row for each event that occurs.

 We can use this property to monitor for events on the endpoint.
 In order to build an effective client monitoring framework we need three components: